estuary/flow/site/docs/reference/authentication.md

 sidebar_position: 1
 ---

-# Authenticating Flow
+# Authorizing users and authenticating with Flow

 Read, write, and admin capabilities over Flow catalogs and the [collections](../concepts/collections.md) that comprise them are granted to Flow users through **roles**.

 Roles are granted in terms of **prefixes** within the Flow [namespace](../concepts/README.md#namespace).
-By default, each organization, or **tenant**, has a unique high-level prefix.
+By default, each organization has a unique top-level prefix.
-For example, if you worked for Acme Co, your assigned tenant prefix would be `acmeCo/`.
+For example, if you worked for Acme Co, your assigned organization prefix would be `acmeCo/`.
 You may further divide your namespace however you'd like; for example `acmeCo/anvils` and `acmeCo/roadrunners`.
 When you name a collection, you can customize the prefix, and roles can be configured at any prefix level.
 This allows you to flexibly control access to your Flow data.